ay-ay-vasilev/SDL2Game/README.md

 - Improve movement and controls.

 Maintenance:
-- Add the Z level and the Rendering system.
+- Clean up in SpriteComponent - remove magic numbers.
 - Implement a start position for player.
 - Clean up in constants and settings.json.
-- Clean up in SpriteComponent - remove magic numbers.
+- Untie collider size from sprite size.
 - Fix player and enemy walk animation.
-- Untie collider size from sprite size.
 - Fix scale.

+- Maybe optimize the RenderSystem? (limit to only drawing entities in the view of the camera + move sorting logic from update)